-3.51 Under the GMRA, Net Exposures on sell/buy-backs are not eliminated by means of margin.
-Instead, each transaction is terminated and simultaneously a new transaction is created for the remaining term in which either (1) the Purchase Price of the new transaction is set equal to the new Market Value of the securities or (2) the nominal value of the securities is changed to bring the Market Value at the new market price into line with the original Purchase Price (see 4(j) and 4(k) of the GMRA 2000 and 4(k) and 4(l) of the GMRA 2011 respectively).
+- Under the GMRA, instead of eliminating Net Exposures on sell/buy-backs are not eliminated by means of variation margin.
+Instead, each, alternative methods are offered.
+Each transaction is terminated and simultaneously a new transaction is created for the remaining term in which either (1) the Purchase Price of the new transaction is set equal to the new Market Value of the securities or (2) the nominal value of the securities is changed to bring the Market Value at the new market price into line with the original Purchase Price (see 4(j) and 4(k) of the GMRA 2000 and 4(k) and 4(l) of the GMRA 2011 respectively).
 In method (1), the Repurchase Price of the terminated transaction (as of the termination date) and the Purchase Price of the new transaction should be set off and paid net.
-In method (2), the amount of the collateral securities of the new transaction should, if they are the same (see below), be set off and delivered net.
+In method (2), the amount of the collateral securities of the terminated transaction and the amount of the collateral securities of the new transaction should, if they are the same (see below), be set off and delivered net.
+These methods are applied transaction by transaction, starting with the repo that has the largest Transaction Exposure (the difference between the Market Value of the collateral and the Repurchase Price --- how much cash is owed --- on the day of the calculation) until Net Exposure ceases to be material.
 These methods are sometimes collectively called 'repricing'.
 In the GMRA, however, the first method is called Repricing and the second method is called Adjustment.
-Repricing and Adjustment can be applied to repurchase transactions.

-- 3.52 Under the Repricing method, accrued repo interest is 'cleaned up', ie paid over to the Buyer by not including it in the new Purchase Price. - 3.53 Whereas margining is applied to transactions in aggregate, Repricing and Adjustment have to be applied to individual transactions.
-It is usual to reprice or adjust transactions in sequence, starting with the transaction with the highest Transaction Exposure, and continuing until Net Exposure is reduced to an acceptable level. - 3.54 Under the GMRA, when a transaction is adjusted (ie Method 2), the parties can agree to allow the substitution of the collateral.
+Repricing and Adjustment were designed for documented sell/buy-backs but can be applied to repurchase transactions. - 3.52 Under the Repricing method, accrued repo interest is 'cleaned up', ie paid over to the Buyer by not including it in the new Purchase Price. - 3.53 Whereas margining is applied to transactions in aggregate, Repricing and Adjustment have to be applied to individual transactions.
+It is usual to reprice or adjust transactions in sequence, starting with the transaction with the highest

+Transaction Exposure, and continuing until Net Exposure is reduced to an acceptable level.

+3.54 Under the GMRA, when a transaction is adjusted (ie Method 2), the parties can agree to allow the substitution of the collateral.